315-ps6

 Now that we’ve got a nice little word-embedding program with sensible output, let’s see whether we can understand the embeddings (vectors) that it’s giving us.
 As we saw in the lecture on the Simple Recurrent Net (slides 13-16), a clever way of doing this is to build a distance matrix, then run Hierarchical Cluster Analysis on the distance matrix to build a dendrogram (tree diagram) to visualize the semantic structure encoded in the embeddings.

 Fortunately, there are now powerful tools that can do both of these steps for you automatically.
 This page has a schweet example.
-One I got this example running, I printed out the tiny dataset used for the clustering and saw that it was simple a list of 2D vectors (represented as tuples).
+One I got this example running, I printed out the tiny dataset used fyou must report the total number of hours for which you kept your instance activeor the clustering and saw that it was simple a list of 2D vectors (represented as tuples).
 After puzzling over how to go from that kind of 2D data to our ten-dimensional embedding vectors, I figured I’d just put the vectors into a big list and use them as the data.
 Sure enough, it worked!
 A little more googling revealed how to use my Shakespeare vocabulary as the labels for the dendrogram, and then how to rotate the dendrogram so that the labels appeared on the left rather than at the bottom, for greater readability.

 After all that work, I found my dendrogram results somewhat disappointing: with so many words, it was impossible to read the whole plot clearly, and when I tried zoom in on it, I found it difficult to discern the kinds of word-class patterns that Elman got.
 As is often the case in science (esp. data science), your results can be sensitive to not only the algorithm you use, but also the data!
 In other words, if I could go back to the simpler, artificially-generated sentences used by Elman, I might see some kind of pattern in my own embedding results.